HomeLatest NewsIndustryIndia’s new cyber rules get global push back, top tech companies sought to delay ‘controversial rules’ implementation

 Preferred Source of Google

-In the latest push back to the Indian cybersecurity rules, a body representing top tech companies has warned the government and sought to delay the implementation of the new set of rules by one year.
+In the latest push back to the Indian cybersecurity rules, a body representing top tech companies has warned the and sought to delay the implementation of the new set of rules by one year.

 The new set of ‘controversial rules’ due to come into force later this month will create an “environment of fear rather than trust,” the body said.